RIDWANE-EL-FILALI/snow-crash/level12/resources/README.md

 Check flag.Here is your token : g1qKMiRpXf53AWhDaU7FEkczr
 ```

-### Conclusion
+## Conclusion

-The vulnerability was unsanitized backticks execution.
+- The vulnerability was unsanitized backticks execution

-Direct command injection fails due to uppercasing and truncation.
+- Direct command injection fails due to uppercasing and truncation

-By placing a script in /tmp, we bypass the filters and achieve execution.
+- By placing a script in /tmp and using the right path format, we bypass the filters and achieve execution
+- The key insight was understanding that the shell would attempt to execute our script path even when used in the egrep command

 Final flag:
 ```bash